barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 ### Expenses

-There are three types of expenses: expenses from a bank account, expenses on a credit card, and cash expenses.
-The former are
-straightforward:
+Expenses from a bank account or debit card are straightforward:

 ```
 2021-09-06 * Three Rivers District Council